Mayor Gary Lorenz

 Mark Holm, Mayor Pro-tem

-Mark Holm is serving his second term on the Ankeny City Council.
+Mark Holm is serving his third term on the Ankeny City Council.
 As a council member, he serves on the City/School Subcommittee, Metro Waste Authority Board, and Ankeny Sports Complex Foundation.
 Mark also volunteers for the New Horizon Adult Care Center, Ankeny Summerfest Committee, Backpack Buddies and the Ankeny Service Center.
 Prior to his election to the City Council, Mark served on the Ankeny Zoning Board of Adjustment.

 Mark and his wife Kari (Vogt) have three sons.
 Kari is a surgical nurse at Methodist Hospital.
 Kari is a graduate of Ankeny High School, Iowa State University and Grandview College.